Emilie2393/Projet_4_ChessTournament/README.md

 1- You will see this "!--" if you forget to do something : associate message will guide you
 2- After each round, tournament players will be sorted by highest score.
 They will be associated for next match if they never played together before.
 3- Round number is automatically set to 4

+## Flake8
+To generate a new repport, enter " flake8 --format=html --htmldir=flake-report " in terminal and check it directly in the file